saltyorg/docs/docs/sandbox/apps/monitorr.md

 ## What is it?

-[Monitorr](https://github.com/Monitorr/Monitorr){: target=_blank rel="noopener noreferrer" } is a self-hosted PHP web app that monitors the status of local and remote network services, websites, and applications.
+[Monitorr](https://github.com/Monitorr/Monitorr) is a self-hosted PHP web app that monitors the status of local and remote network services, websites, and applications.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|